Prince-Charming-GaP/alliance-duel/06_day6_enemy_buster.md

 - Heavily shielded enemies (waste of attempts)
 - Targets way above your power (certain defeat)

+## Scouting and Looting Strategy

+**Smart hunting combines scoring points with resource gathering!**

+### How to Scout Enemy State:

+**Step 1: Open Enemy Alliance Map**
+- Tap on enemy alliance server
+- View their city layout and member locations
+- Identify potential targets

+**Step 2: Scout Individual Targets**
+- Tap on enemy HQ to view their power level
+- Check if they're shielded (shield icon visible)
+- Look for "farm" accounts (low power, high resources)
+- Scout their troop composition if possible

+**Step 3: Assess Target Viability**
+- **Easy targets:** 30-50% of your power (safe wins)
+- **Medium targets:** 50-80% of your power (possible wins)
+- **Hard targets:** 80-100% of your power (risky)
+- **Avoid:** Targets above your power (certain loss)

+### Combining Points with Looting:

+**The dual benefit:**
+- Every attack on enemy alliance = 5x combat points
+- PLUS you can loot resources from their base
+- PLUS you gain combat experience

+**Target priority for looting:**
+1. **Farm accounts** - Low power, full resources, easy wins
+2. **Inactive players** - Resources built up, often unshielded
+3. **Weak active players** - Still learning, easier to beat
+4. **Active strong players** - Higher risk, but higher rewards

+### Understanding the Looting Cap:

+**IMPORTANT: You can only loot a limited amount per attack!**

+The looting cap depends on:
+- Your HQ level
+- Target's HQ level
+- Your troop carrying capacity
+- Resource type (food, metal, oil, etc.)

+**Typical looting caps:**
+- Low HQ levels (1-15): ~500K-1M per resource type
+- Medium HQ levels (16-20): ~1M-3M per resource type
+- High HQ levels (21-25): ~3M-10M per resource type

+**Strategic implications:**
+- **Don't overkill:** Sending too many troops wastes gas
+- **Send appropriate force:** Just enough to win and carry max loot
+- **Multiple smaller attacks** often more efficient than one massive attack
+- **Focus on resource-rich targets** for maximum looting benefit

+### The Learning Curve:

+**For newer players, every attack teaches you:**
+- How to evaluate target strength
+- Which troop compositions work best
+- How much gas to use efficiently
+- When to attack vs when to skip
+- Resource management under pressure

+**Track your results:**
+- Which targets you beat easily
+- Which targets beat you
+- How much loot you gained
+- How much gas you spent
+- Net profit/loss per attack

+**After 10-20 attacks, you'll understand:**
+- Your actual combat strength
+- Which enemies you can beat
+- How to maximize loot vs points
+- When to retreat vs push forward

 ## City Capture Strategy (Advanced)

 **For coordinated alliances only:**